 Early Life

 Dennis Washington was born in Spokane, Washington, in 1934.
-He spent his childhood in Washington and Montana.
-His parents divorced when he was young.
-By the age of 14, he was self-sufficient, earning money by working various jobs.
+He spent his childhood in various locations, including Spokane, Bremerton, and Missoula, Montana.
+His parents divorced when he was young, and he lived with his mother.
+Washington's early life included overcoming polio at age eight, which required hospitalization.
+He became self-sufficient at a young age, working various jobs.
+He graduated from Missoula High School in 1951.

 Rise to Success